Hedera: Taxonomy and evolution

 The species of ivy are largely allopatric and closely related, and many have on occasion been treated as varieties or subspecies of H. helix, the first species described.
 Several additional species have been described in the southern parts of the former Soviet Union, but are not regarded as distinct by most botanists.

-The only verified hybrid involving ivies is the intergeneric hybrid × Fatshedera lizei, a cross between Fatsia japonica and Hedera hibernica.
-This hybrid was produced once in a garden in France in 1910 and never successfully repeated, the hybrid being maintained in cultivation by vegetative propagation.
-Despite the close relationship between Hedera helix and H. hibernica (until relatively recently considered conspecific), no hybrids between them have yet been found.
-Hybridisation may however have played a part in the evolution of some species in the genus.
+Hybrids have been recorded between several Hedera species, including Atlantic ivy (H hibernica) with common ivy (H helix).
+Hybridisation may also have played a part in the evolution of some species in the genus.
+A well-known hybrid involving ivies is the intergeneric hybrid × Fatshedera lizei, a cross between Fatsia japonica and Hedera hibernica.
+This hybrid was produced once in a garden in France in 1910 and has never successfully been repeated, the hybrid being maintained in cultivation by vegetative propagation.

+Evolution

+The genus is thought to have originated in East Asia, with the earliest fossil of the genus being known from Korea, dating to the Oligocene epoch.
+The genus later expanded westwards, reaching Europe during the early-middle Miocene epoch.

 Uses and cultivation

 Ivies are very popular in cultivation within their native range and compatible climates elsewhere, for their evergreen foliage, attracting wildlife, and for adaptable design uses in narrow planting spaces and on tall or wide walls for aesthetic addition, or to hide unsightly walls, fences and tree stumps.
 Numerous cultivars with variegated foliage and/or unusual leaf shapes have been selected for horticultural use.

+The American Ivy Society is the International Cultivar Registration Authority for Hedera, and recognises over 400 registered cultivars.

 Problems and dangers

 On trees

-Much discussion has involved whether or not ivy climbing trees will harm trees.
+Much discussion has involved whether or not ivy harms the trees it climbs.
 In Europe, the harm is generally minor although there can be competition for soil nutrients, light, and water, and senescent trees supporting heavy ivy growth can be liable to windthrow damage.
 The UK's Woodland Trust says "Ivy has long been accused of strangling trees, but it doesn’t harm the tree at all, and even supports at least 50 species of wildlife."
 Harm and problems are more significant in North America, where ivy is without the natural pests and diseases that control its vigour in its native continents; the photosynthesis or structural strength of a tree can be overwhelmed by aggressive ivy growth leading to death directly or by opportunistic disease and insect attacks.